 If you came across PayPal Money Adder, you might have seen some bold claims too.
-You can make a quick buck with it, it adds money into your PayPal account on autopilot etc.
+You can make a quick buck with it; it adds money to your PayPal account on autopilot etc.

 Without reviewing the software, we can say this with a 100% guarantee – this is a scam.
 How can one add money into their account out of nowhere?
 Where will the funds come from?
 With that said, let’s throw some light on the system.

 - Survey Junkie: The world's largest survey site to make extra cash.
 Try Now for Free

 - Lifepoints: Answer questions about what matters most in life and earn free gift cards along with it!
 Claim Your Bonus

 - Swagbucks: Get started with your points today by shopping online, playing video games or searching the web.
 Claim Your Bonus

 PP Money Adder is a downloadable software that claims to send free money to a PayPal account of your choice.
 All you are supposed to do is select the amount you want and enter your name and email address to receive up to $500 a day.